arogozhnikov/arogozhnikov.github.io/_posts/2023-07-13-retrospective-thoughts-on-einops.markdown

 and cared more about quality of their code than the rest of ML community.

 Consequently, einops has *no dedicated community* (discord server or so).
-In the long run I think no community is better than abandoned community (which happens for many projects).
+In the long run I think no community is better than abandoned community (which happens in many projects).
 There are a number of ein-tools around the github addressing specific cases, maybe somewhat centralized community could help with initial adoption.